Beyond the credits

 As higher education faces pressure to justify itself in purely economic terms, Duncheon argues for a different conversation.
 “How do we shift the discourse so that we're talking about college access and completion in terms of democratic goals and not just economic outcomes?”

-For Duncheon, the answer involves moving beyond the transactional — credits earned, money saved, time reduced — to ask what education fundamentally offers: critical consciousness, self-discovery, the formation of citizens in a multi-racial democracy.
+For Duncheon, the answer involves moving beyond the transactional benefits of dual enrollment — credits earned, money saved, time reduced — to ask what college learning fundamentally offers students: critical consciousness, self-discovery, the formation of citizens in a multi-racial democracy.

 “It's hard to preserve a democracy when you have an education system fixated on credits and degrees,” she said.